 Seizure Drugs and Mood Stabilizers Can Add Pounds

 Valproic acid (Depakote, Depakene) is used to treat epilepsy (seizures) and bipolar disorder, and is also used for migraine prevention.
-Valproic acid appears to boost appetite and may result in a 10 pound or more weight gain.
-Lithium (Lithobid) is also used for mood disorders and is linked with weight gain.
+Valproic acid appears to boost appetite and may result in a 4.5 kg (10 lb) or more weight gain.

 What Should I Do If I Think My Medication Is Causing Weight Gain?

 If your weight increases after starting a medication, talk to your doctor about the benefits and risks of using the drug, and if it's linked with weight gain.